 GetNetworkProtocols Access Class: READ_SYSTEM Message name Description GetNetworkProtocolsRequest This is an empty message.
-GetNetworkProtocols- Response This message returns an array of defined protocols supported by the device.
-There are three protocols defined, HTTP, HTTPS and RTSP.
-The following parameters can be retrieved for each protocol: Port Enable/disable tt:NetworkProtocol NetworkProtocols [0][unbounded] Fault codes Description No command specific faults!
+GetNetworkProtocols- Response This message returns an array of a device.
+There are three protocols a The following parameters can be reference.
+Port Enable/disable tt:NetworkProtocol NetworkProtocol lefined, HTTP, HTTPS and RTSP. etrieved for each protocol: Fault codes Description No command specific faults!